 - New Student Orientation—To assist students in their transition to GW, the School of Nursing hosts a mandatory orientation for all new students.
 Designed to empower students with the knowledge and tools needed to be successful in the School of Nursing, the orientation program is a vital first step toward academic success.
 Students become familiar with various campus academic resources, program requirements, course registration, online technology, and student expectations.
 They will also have the opportunity to meet fellow students, faculty members, consult with advisors, visit the campus, and tour local attractions.
-Orientation typically takes place the 2nd or 3rd week in August.
+Orientation typically takes place the second or third week in August.

 - NURS 6222: Advanced Health Assessment and Diagnostic Reasoning—All nurse practitioner students are expected to come to campus towards the end of the health assessment course to be tested on their history and physical examination skills in the simulation center.
 On-campus training is also provided utilizing GW teaching assistants.
 Seminars are presented that strengthen diagnostic reasoning skills.
 This on-campus experience typically takes place over a several day period toward the end of April.

 - NURS 6225–AGPCNP II: Adolescent and Adult- All nurse practitioner students are expected to come to campus towards the end of the AGPCNP II/FNP 2 courses to be tested on their clinical reasoning skills in the simulation center.
 On-campus seminars include reading 12 lead EKGs, radiological interpretation, and a hands on suturing/wound care workshop.
 This on-campus experience typically takes place over a several day period in November or December.